Horizons Academy

 We recognise that developing skills and a career path in interdisciplinary research can be challenging, and often takes researchers out of their comfort zone.

-This is why we also offer mentorship, providing additional one-to-one support to early- and mid-career researchers on our Global Crucible and Horizons Platform programmes.
+Through these interventions we provide additional one-to-one support to early- and mid-career researchers on our substantive programmes, such as Global Crucible and Horizons Platform, as well as those in our Signals portfolio.

-Our mentorship offer is specifically designed to broaden participants’ horizons, pairing mentors and mentees up with people from completely different academic backgrounds and, where possible, different countries.
+Our mentorship offer is specifically designed to broaden participants’ horizons, pairing mentors and mentees up with people from completely different academic backgrounds.

 Other researcher development initiatives